Gizmotronn/memoglue/sololearnbasicconceptspython.md

 * This function prompts the user for an input, and returns what they answers as a __string__ (the contents are automatically __escaped__) (see Code Examples\Simple Input & Output)

 ## String Operations
+* As with integers and floats, strings can be added in Python, using a process called __concatenation__ which can be done on any 2 strings
+* Even if your strings contain numbers, they will be added as strings rather than as numbers (see Code Examples\String operations)
+* Strings can also be multiplied by integers (see Code Examples\String Operations)
+* The order of the string and the integer doesn't matter, but the string usually comes first
+* Strings can never be multiplied by floats

 # Code Examples